 Eat — Feed Your Soul

 Grief can be isolating.
-Expect the opposite of who you normally are for a while, but it will get better.
-Surround yourself with resources, attend a support group and rely on close friends.
+Expect the opposite of who you usually are for a while, but it will get better.
+Surround yourself with resources, attend a support group, and rely on close friends.
 Journal, sing, meditate, go for a walk, or just be still.
-Sometimes if we are “doers” we think we should be replacing our grief with things to keep us busy.
+Sometimes, if we are “doers,” we think we should replace our grief with things to keep us busy.
 But grieving will consume your free time.
 Just because you aren’t actively doing something doesn’t mean you are not being productive.
 Your productivity right now revolves around grieving.
 If you are a “to-do list” maker — plan on putting the word GRIEVING right at the top of your list every day for a while.
-Be diligent in telling yourself “it won’t always be like this.
+Be diligent in telling yourself, “It won’t always be like this.
 There is a better tomorrow waiting for me.”
-This is an especially important message for you to tell yourself each night before going to bed.
+This is a vital message for you to tell yourself each night before bed.
 Your brain needs this reassurance.

 One of the biggest emotions we struggle with after loss is guilt.
-I should have known.
-I should have noticed.
-I should have taken the time.
-I should have said something.
+I should have known, noticed, taken the time, and said something.
 Did she know I loved her?
 This is all normal, but remember to be kind to yourself.
 We all do the best we can with what we have at that moment.
-We cannot see the future, we leave that up to God.
+We cannot see the future; we leave that up to God.

 - Grieving is a full-time job and is very draining